Federated Over-Air Subspace Tracking from Incomplete and Corrupted Data

 We also implement Algorithm \ref{algo:fed_nodet_given_init} to corroborate our theoretical claims.
-We use the exact data generation method as we did in the centralized setting.
-To simulate over-air communication, we replace the inbuilt \texttt{SVD} routine of matlab by a power method code snippet, and by adding iteration noise.
+We use the exact data generation parameters as we did in the centralized setting.
+To simulate over-air communication, we replace the inbuilt \texttt{SVD} routine of MATLAB by a power method code snippet, and by adding iteration noise\footnote{Note that in this approach, it is not required to explicitly set a value of $K$}.
 In each iteration, we add i.i.d.
 Gaussian noise with variance $10^{-6}$.
 The results are presented in Fig. \ref{fig:fed_st_miss}.
 Notice that in both cases, Algorithm \ref{algo:fed_nodet_given_init} works as well as NORST even though NORST cannot deal with iteration noise.
-Additionally, as opposed to the centralized setting (Fig. \ref{fig:st_miss}(b)), the error of Fed-OA-RSTMiss-nodet in Fig. \ref{fig:fed_st_miss} does not improve beyong the iteration noise level of $10^{-6}$.
+Additionally, as opposed to the centralized setting (Fig. \ref{fig:st_miss}(b)), the error of Fed-OA-RSTMiss-nodet in Fig. \ref{fig:fed_st_miss} does not improve beyond the iteration noise level of $10^{-6}$.

+{ We next validate the performance of Algorithm \ref{algo:fed_nodet_given_init} with respect to different values of the channel noise.
+We generate the data as done in the previous experiment, but vary the iteration noise level.
+In particular, we choose $\sigma_c = \{1, 10^{-2}, 10^{-4}, 10^{-6}\}$ and provide the results in Fig. \ref{fig:fed_st_comp_param}(a).
+Notice that in all the cases, the subspace error saturates at roughly $\sigma_c$ as predicted.

+Finally we analyze the performance of Algorithm \ref{algo:fed_nodet_given_init} with respect to different values of missing entries.
+The data is generated as in the previous experiment with $\sigma_c = 10^{-6}$ and we vary the fraction of missing entries, $\rho = \{0.1, 0.2, 0.4, 0.6\}$.
+The results are given in Fig. \ref{fig:fed_st_comp_param}(b) and we notice that in all cases, the algorithm works, but as the fraction of missing entries increases, more samples are required for convergence. }